-It doesn’t indicate which genders someone identifies with or the level of identification they have with a particular gender (such as 50% male, 50% demigirl).
+It doesn’t indicate which genders someone identifies with or the level of identification they have with a particular gender (such as 50 percent male, 50 percent demigirl).

-Generally, binarism refers to the gender systems and schemas that are based on the existence of two opposing parts, such as male/female, man/woman, or masculine/feminine.
+Generally, binarism refers to the gender systems and schemas that are based on the existence of two opposing parts, such as man/woman or masculine/feminine.

 More specifically, binarism is a type of sexism that erases ethnic or culture-specific nonbinary gender roles and identities.

-Body dysphoria is different from body dysphoric disorder.
+Body dysphoria is different from body dysmorphic disorder.